ClickCease

 Florida Timeshare Foreclosure Laws

-The most important piece of consumer protection under Florida law to be aware of, particularly if you decide to terminate your newly purchased timeshare interest, is your right to cancel.
+The most important piece of consumer protection under the Florida Timeshare Law to be aware of, particularly if you decide to terminate your newly purchased timeshare interest, is your right to cancel.
 If you are within the statutory parameters for rescission, you will likely receive back all monies you paid the developer on your timeshare purchase.
+Read on about Florida timeshare foreclosure laws.

 Cancelling timeshare contract